Chapter 2. System requirements

 For information about inventory file variables, see Inventory file variables.

-Before deploying a high availability (HA) automation hub, ensure that you have a shared filesystem installed in your environment and that you have configured your network storage system, if applicable.
+Before deploying a high availability (HA) automation hub, ensure that you have a shared storage file system installed in your environment and that you have configured your network storage system, if applicable.

-A high availability automation hub requires you to have a shared file system, such as NFS, already installed in your environment.
-Before you run the Red Hat Ansible Automation Platform installer, verify that you installed the /var/lib/pulp directory across your cluster as part of the shared file system installation.
+Before you run the Red Hat Ansible Automation Platform installer, verify that you installed the /var/lib/pulp directory across your cluster as part of the shared storage file system installation.
 The Red Hat Ansible Automation Platform installer returns an error if /var/lib/pulp is not detected in one of your nodes, causing your high availability automation hub setup to fail.

 If you receive an error stating /var/lib/pulp is not detected in one of your nodes, ensure /var/lib/pulp is properly mounted in all servers and re-run the installer.